-I am pleased to welcome a new sponsor to Drug Channels—Restat, the largest privately-held Pharmacy Benefit Manager (PBM).
+I am pleased to welcome back a sponsor to Drug Channels—Restat, the largest privately-held Pharmacy Benefit Manager (PBM).

 Welcome aboard, Restat!